FullHuman/purgecss-docs/guides/nuxt.md

 ### Results

 This example is importing the tachyons css framework.
-Without purgecss, the base css file size is **88.2 kB**.
-Using purgecss, the base css file is **1.56 kB**
+Without PurgeCSS, the base css file size is **88.2 kB**.
+Using PurgeCSS, the base css file is **1.56 kB**

 ### PostCSS plugin